bariqhibat/disaster-data/README.md

 # Disaster Response Pipeline Project

+### Project Overview

+Disaster can happen any time.
+It cannot be predicted nor could it be avoided.
+From "[our world in data](https://ourworldindata.org/natural-disasters), we get that natural disasters kill on average 60.000 people per year and are responsible for 0.1% of global deaths.
+When disaster did happen, all we think is how to survive from the disaster itself.
+In process of doing that, we might in need of some help.
+This might happen if we find ourselves injured in the process of doing so, or other people did.
+Hence, we try to outreach the people from outside by any means of communications.
+One of them is by using social media.
+Figure-Eight provided us a data of [disaster response data](https://www.figure-eight.com/dataset/combined-disaster-response-data/) from all its users around the globe.
+Although it is clean, it still needed some learning and wrangling process before it can be used for machine learning application.
+Our job here, is to make a web app to determine each sentences to 36 types of text provided in the data.

 ### Instructions:

 1. Run the following commands in the project's root directory to set up your database and model.